US makes new push for graphic warning labels on cigarettes

 Canada became the first country to put graphic warnings on cigarettes in 2000.

 Smoking causes more than 480,000 deaths each year in the U.S, even though smoking rates have been declining for decades.
 Approximately 14% of U.S. adults smoke, according to government figures.
-That’s down from the more than 40% of adults who smoked in the mid-60s.
+That’s down from the more than 40% of adults who smoked in the mid-1960s.

 Under the 2009 law that first gave the FDA oversight of the tobacco industry, Congress ordered the agency to develop graphic warning labels that would cover the top half of cigarette packs.
 The FDA proposed nine graphic labels, including images of rotting teeth and a smoker wearing an oxygen mask.